Lymphoma-Hodgkin lymphoma-Causes-Symptoms-Diagnosis-Staging-Allopathic and Homeopathic Treatment-Dr Qaisar AhmedDr Qaisar Ahmed MD, DHMS.

 Next Generation Sequencing and Liquid Biopsies

 Next generation sequencing (NGS) tests can rapidly examine stretches of DNA or RNA.
 It can detect mutations and other genetic abnormalities in DNA.
-Due to the low abundance of Reed-Sternberg cells, performing genetic analysis from tumor samples in Hodgkin lymphoma can be difficult.

 Staging Tests

-Lymphoma-Types-Causes-Symptoms-Diagnosis-Allopathic and Homeopathic Treatment-Dr. Qaisar Ahmed
+Hodgkin lymphoma-Allopathic and Homeopathic Treatment-Dr Qaisar Ahmed

 Staging identifies the extent and location in the body.